 In any other situation, however, it can be well worth having more than one petitioner file an I-130 on the immigrant's behalf.
 Why?
 Because circumstances can change with the passage of time.
 A petitioner might die or lose interest in helping the immigrant.

 What if the petitioner dies before the immigrant gets the green card?
 Some possible remedies exist in such cases, including something called "humanitarian reinstatement" and a law assisting surviving spouses of U.S. citizens described in Can Immigrant Still Get Green Card After U.S. Petitioner/Sponsor's Death?
-Nevertheless, such remedies may, depending on the facts of the situation, not work in all cases.
+Nevertheless, such remedies might, depending on the facts of the situation, not work in all cases.

-The bottom line: You have nothing to lose except the filing fee by having more than one U.S. petitioner file an I-130 on behalf of an intending immigrant, and doing so may save a great deal of time and heartache.
+The bottom line: You have nothing to lose except the filing fee by having more than one U.S. petitioner file an I-130 on behalf of an intending immigrant, and doing so might save a great deal of time and heartache.